 Religious Instruction and Observance

-Agreed Aims and Objectives: Through a planned pattern of we hope to encourage young people to think about and question what they experience in order to build up for themselves foundations of spiritual belief and values.
+Agreed Aims and Objectives: Through a planned pattern of Time for Reflection we hope to encourage young people to think about and question what they experience in order to build up for themselves foundations of spiritual belief and values.
 We would encourage a 'caring and sharing' attitude in accordance with the school ethos, which is to promote consideration for other people's views, needs, feelings and property.

-Content: will be kept informed about the planned pattern of Religious Observance.
+Content: Time for Reflection is currently under review.
+The Parent Council will be kept informed about the planned pattern of Religious Observance.

 Withdrawal: There is a statutory right for parents to withdraw their children from Religious Observance.
 Parents who wish to exercise their right to withdraw their child from religious instruction and/or observance should contact the head teacher, in writing, and alternative arrangements will be made for your child.

-Extra Curricular Activities
+Extra Curricular Activities and School Trips

 Every school is encouraged to offer as wide a range of sporting and cultural activities as possible.
 In this context, the Authority provides a degree of financial and administrative support for leagues, competitions, festivals and similar events but it is recognised that, again, the help of parents and the community is irreplaceable.